Gashaw512/taskflow/README.md

 - Instantly capture thoughts with a message

 ### 🌐 Multi-language Support
-- English, German, Spanish, Greek, Japanese, Ukrainian, and more
+- English,  Amharic, German, Spanish, Greek, Japanese, Ukrainian, and more

 ### 💡 Developer Friendly
 - Built with Node.js, Express, React, and SQLite